-1. Select and apply appropriate sample strategies and quality tools (control charts, histograms, pareto & scatter diagrams) to interpret data [addresses III.3]
+2. Apply appropriate problem solving strategies and quality tools and interpret data [addresses III.3]

-2. Understand process versus product control, the causes of variation, and their affect on quality
+3. Understand process versus product control, the causes of variation, and the affect on quality

-3. Calculate control limits and interpret control charts, calculate reliability, and determine statistical tolerance [addresses III.3]
+4. Calculate control limits and interpret control charts, and determine capability [addresses III.3]

 A. Reading of Text(s)